Recken/JPG-to-PNG-Converter/README.md

 # JPG to PNG Converter

-The scope is to convert all JPG images of a given folder, convert them into PNG and save them in another folder
+The scope is to convert all JPG images of a given folder into PNG and save them in another folder

 ## Start with the code below